ncbi/vadr/documentation/advbuild.md

    iteration) and use `v-annotate.pl` to validate and annotate the training sequences using your models from step 1.

-3. Analyze the results by looking for common failure modes, and investigate the sequence characteristics that are responsible for them.
+3. Analyze the results by looking for common failure modes and investigate the sequence characteristics that are responsible for them.
 These will be characteristics not present in the reference sequences that are present in some or many of the training